-Over the last 36 summers, the Horizons in Medicine program at Wright State University Boonshoft School of Medicine has offered local high school students, mostly from disadvantaged or minority backgrounds, the opportunity to see first hand the science and delivery of health care that forms the foundation of a career in medicine.
+Over the last 37 summers, the Horizons in Medicine program at Wright State University Boonshoft School of Medicine has offered local high school students, mostly from disadvantaged or minority backgrounds, the opportunity to see first hand the science and delivery of health care that forms the foundation of a career in medicine.
 The program will be offered again in the summer of 2016.
 Details and an online application will be available on this website after Feb.
 15, 2016.

 In this unique program students can begin to prepare for careers in science and health care, get shadowing experience and earn a college scholarship.
 Students who will have completed their junior year of high school and taken chemistry by the time the program begins are encouraged to apply.